apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 Other parameters for checkpointing include:

+  - *checkpoint storage*: You can set the location where checkpoint snapshots are made durable.
+By default Flink will use the JobManager's heap.
+For production deployments it is recomended to instead use a durable filesystem.
+See [checkpoint storage]({{< ref "docs/ops/state/checkpoints#checkpoint-storage" >}}) for more details on the available options for job-wide and cluster-wide configuration.

   - *exactly-once vs. at-least-once*: You can optionally pass a mode to the `enableCheckpointing(n)` method to choose between the two guarantee levels.
     Exactly-once is preferable for most applications.
 At-least-once may be relevant for certain super-low-latency (consistently few milliseconds) applications.